Most divorces involve couples with children. Virtually all of these divorces will be impacted by child support issues. If you…

-Pennsylvania law provides rules that govern which party is responsible for maintaining heath insurance coverage in divorces and in child support matters.
+Pennsylvania law provides rules that govern who is responsible for maintaining health insurance coverage in divorces and in child support matters.
 The law also provides the court with guidance regarding how to allocate the cost of such insurance between the parties.

-Who is Responsible for Provides Health Insurance Coverage?
+Who is Responsible for Maintaining Health Insurance Coverage?

 How is the Cost of the Premium Allocated?

 The cost for maintaining health insurance coverage for the parties and their children, as applicable, is generally allocated between the parties in proportion to their respective net incomes.
 That amount is then factored into the overall support order.
 For example, if a husband is providing family health insurance coverage for himself, his wife and children at a monthly cost of $500.00 and husband earns 60% of the parties’ net monthly income and wife earns 40% of the parties’ monthly net income, then Wife will be responsible for contributing $200 per month towards the insurance.
 Wife’s contribution to the insurance would be offset against any child and spousal support or alimony pendente lite that husband owes to wife.